scientific-python/repo-review/docs/cli.md

 ```

-There are three output formats; `rich` produces great terminal output, `html`
+There are four output formats; `rich` produces great terminal output, `svg`
+produces an SVG based on the rich output, `html` produces a custom HTML report,
-produces an HTML report, and `json` produces a output that can be processed
+and `json` produces a output that can be processed easily.
+To make it easier to
-easily.
+support tools like GitHub Actions, there is also a `--stderr FORMAT` output option
+that produces the selected format on stderr as well.

 JSON output looks like this: